google/kf/docs/kf.dev/content/en/docs/developers/reference-apps/link-shortener/_index.md

 cd service-broker-samples/link-shortener
 ```

-1. Open `manifest.yml` in your editor and add `BP_JAVA_VERSION: 8.*` to the
+1. Open `manifest.yml` in your editor and edit the `env` section:

+  1. Set the value of `INTERNAL_DOMAIN_SUFFIX` to `"localhost:8080"`.
+This will
+     allow you to test the application locally after you deploy.

-   `env` section.
-This will ensure Java 8 is used to build and run the app you deploy.
+  1. Add a `BP_JAVA_VERSION` key with a value of  `8.*` This will ensure Java 8 is used to build and run the app you deploy.

     The resulting `manifest.yml` should resemble: